 Drugs and the law

-If you are found with drugs in close proximity to a school, youth facility or location where young people formally meet, the courts will treat this as an aggravating factor and can impose higher penalties.
+If you are found with drugs near a school, youth facility or location where young people formally meet, the courts will treat this as an aggravating issue can impose higher penalties.

 For many drug users, increased drug use can lead to dependency and this condition can lead to many new problems.
 As drug misuse and dependency increases it can become more difficult to work and maintain a job.
 This can lead to financial problems as bills, such as mortgages, rent and rates, together with other household bills, cannot be paid.

-Even social security benefits may not be sufficient to provide enough income to support the drug use.
+Even social security benefits might not be enough income to pay for drug use.
 Money may need to be borrowed and if repayments can't be met, this brings other problems.

 It is important to realise that getting involved in drugs can bring many other problems that can affect your health, your relationships with your family and friends, your financial wellbeing and where you live.